NixieSubs/bygeon/README.md

 ## Slack

+NOTE: Slack support is kind of broken now, use with caution.

 Because bygeon is using WebSocket to receive events, app-level token is required alongside the normal bot token.

 For more information, refer to [Slack's documentation](https://api.slack.com/apis/connections/socket).